Practice areas

 Our accumulated expertise covers multiple areas, offering strategic advice and effective solutions to each particular legal issue.
 Our firm works together with specialists from related areas such as accountancy, taxation, notaries and others.
 We maintain close relationships with other law offices in Europe, Africa, and the United States.

-SERVICES | Belgian, Romanian and international:
+SERVICES | Belgian and international:

 Immigration Law